 Abstract (max of 250 words)

 Evolutionary theory predicts that reproduction entails costs that compete with somatic maintenance, accelerating aging.
 While studies in both humans and non-human animals broadly support this hypothesis, the pathways through which these costs manifest remain unclear.
 Telomere length (TL) and epigenetic age (DNAmAge) provide new opportunities to probe links between human reproduction and senescence.
 Telomeres are repeating DNA sequences that shorten with cell replication, oxidative stress and age.
 Telomere shortening eventually limits cell division, contributing to senescence.
 DNAmAge is also highly correlated with chronological age, is accelerated relative to chronological age in response to exposures such as infection and psychosocial stress, and when accelerated is predictive of age-related morbidity and mortality.
 Physiological changes accompanying pregnancy, including immune suppression, increased infection risk, cell proliferation, and oxidative stress could accelerate both telomere shortening and epigenetic age.
-We examined whether parity in 20-22 year old women in the Philippines predicted TL (n=824) and DNAmAge (n=397), and whether these effects were stronger among women of lower socioeconomic status (SES).
-With each additional pregnancy, TL showed ~0.34-3.72 years of accelerated aging (p=0.016) and DNAmAge 0.44 years (p=0.011).
-Neither aging biomarker predicted fertility over the subsequent 4 years (p>0.4 for both), supporting a causal effect of parity on aging.
-Contrary to expectations, the association between parity and TL and DNAmAge was not stronger for low SES women.
-Furthermore, TL and DNAmAge were not correlated, and appear to represent distinct aspects of senescence, both of which exhibit patterns of premature aging with reproduction among these young adult women.
+We examined whether parity in 20-22 year old women in the Philippines predicted TL (n=811) and DNAmAge (n=397), and whether these effects were stronger among women of lower socioeconomic status (SES).
+With each additional pregnancy, TL showed ~0.34-3.72 years of accelerated aging (p=0.042) and DNAmAge 0.46 years (p=0.001).
+Neither aging biomarker predicted fertility over the subsequent 4 years (p>0.3 for both), supporting a causal effect of parity on aging.
+Contrary to expectations, the association between parity and TL and DNAmAge was not stronger for low SES women (p>0.3 for both).
+Consistent with prior work, TL and DNAmAge were not correlated, but appear to represent distinct aspects of senescence, both exhibiting patterns of premature aging with reproduction among these young adult women.

 Significance statement [120-word-maximum statement about the significance of their research paper written at a level understandable to an undergraduate-educated scientist outside their field of specialty.
 The primary goal of the Significance Statement is to explain the relevance of the work in broad context to a broad readership.
 The Significance Statement appears in the paper itself and is required for all research papers.]